-Due Date Focus Task type and overview of content and Component Weight Your Your Outcomes skills addressed in task Α В (%) Mark Rank Wk.
+Due Focus Task type and overview of content Component : Weight Your Your Date Outcomes and skills addressed in task A В (%) Mark Rank Wk.
 9 Term 4 H1, H2, H3, H4, H5, H14, H15 Investigation Health Priorities in Australia.
-5 20 25% 1 Wk.
-6 Term 1 H7, H8, H9, H10, H11, H16, H17 Extended stimulus response Factors Affecting Performance.
-10 15 25% 1 Wk.
+5 20 25% / Wk.
+5 Term 1 H7, H8, H9, H10, H11, H16, H17 Stimulus based responses Factors Affecting Performance.
+10 15 25% / Wk.
 5 Term 2 H7, H8, H9, H10, H16, H17 Research and analysis task Improving Performance.
-5 15 20% 1 Wk.
+5 15 20% / Wk.
 3-4 Term 3 All outcomes possible Trial HSC Examination Refer to the task assessment notification for specific content addressed in this examination.
-20 10 30% 1 TOTAL 40 60 100%
+20 10 30% / TOTAL 40 60 100%

-CON IPONENTS WEIGHTINGS Α Knowledge and understanding of course content 40% В Skills in critical thinking, research, analysis and communication 60%
+COM IPONENTS WEIGHTINGS A Knowledge and understanding of course content 40% В Skills in critical thinking, research, analysis and communication 60%

 Code Descriptor.
-A student H1 describes the nature, and justifies the choice, of Australia's health priorities H2 analyses and explains the health status of Australians in terms of current trends and groups most at risk H3 analyses the determinants of health and health inequities H4 argues the case for health promotion based on the Ottawa charter H5 explains the different roles and responsibilities of individuals communities and governments in addressing Australia's health priorities H6 demonstrates a range of personal health skills that enables them to promote and maintain health H7 explains the relationship between physiology and movement potential H8 explains how a variety of training approaches and other interventions enhance performance and safety in physical activity H9 explains how movement skill is acquired and appraised H10 designs and implements training plans to improve performance H11 designs psychological strategies and nutritional plans in response to individual performance needs H12 analyses the influences of sociocultural factors on the way people participate in and value physical activity and sport (Option 2) H13 selects and applies strategies for the management of injuries and the promotion of safety in sport and physical activity (Option 3) H14 argues the benefits of health-promoting actions and choices that promote social justice H15 critically analyses key issues affecting the health of Australians and proposes ways of working towards better health for all H16 devises methods of gathering, interpreting and communicating information about health and physical activity concepts H17 selects appropriate options and formulates strategies based on a critical analysis of the factors that affect performance and safe participation.
+A student H1 describes the nature, and justifies the choice, of Australia's health priorities H2 analyses and explains the health status of Australians in terms of current trends and groups most at risk Н3 analyses the determinants of health and health inequities H4 argues the case for health promotion based on the Ottawa charter Н5 explains the different roles and responsibilities of individuals communities and governments in addressing Australia's health priorities Н6 demonstrates a range of personal health skills that enables them to promote and maintain health H7 explains the relationship between physiology and movement potential Н8 explains how a variety of training approaches and other interventions enhance performance and safety in physical activity Н9 explains how movement skill is acquired and appraised H10 designs and implements training plans to improve performance H11 designs psychological strategies and nutritional plans in response to individual performance needs H12 analyses the influences of sociocultural factors on the way people participate in and value physical activity and sport (Option 2) H13 selects and applies strategies for the management of injuries and the promotion of safety in sport and physical activity (Option 3) H14 argues the benefits of health-promoting actions and choices that promote social justice H15 critically analyses key issues affecting the health of Australians and proposes ways of working towards better health for all H16 devises methods of gathering, interpreting and communicating information about health and physical activity concepts H17 selects appropriate options and formulates strategies based on a critical analysis of the factors that affect performance and safe participation.